Objective Momentum Barriers in Wall Turbulence: Conclusions

 \section{Conclusions}

 Using the objective notion of diffusive momentum flux through a material surface, we have developed an algorithm for locating frame-invariant instantaneous barriers to linear momentum transport in near-wall turbulence.
 This algorithm builds on the recent theory of active transport barriers \citep{Haller2020}, which identifies momentum transport barriers as structurally stable invariant manifolds (stream surfaces) of the incompressible steady barrier equation (\ref{eq:instant barrier}).
-Our algorithm approximates these stream surfaces by level surfaces of recently developed coherent structure diagnostics, the trajectory rotation average (TRA) and trajectory stretching exponent (TSE) proposed by \citet{Haller2021}.
-Other objective LCS diagnostics can also be used to identify invariant manifolds of (\ref{eq:instant barrier}), but TRA and TSE were used here due to their computational simplicity as single-trajectory-based diagnostic fields.
+Our algorithms extract these invariant manifolds directly and approximate them by level surfaces of recently developed coherent structure diagnostics, the trajectory rotation average (TRA) and trajectory stretching exponent (TSE) proposed by \cite{Haller2021}.
+Other objective LCS diagnostics can also be used to identify invariant manifolds of (\ref{eq:instant barrier}), but TRA and TSE were used here due to their computational simplicity as single-trajectory-based diagnostic fields and their ability to designate clean boundaries.
+We also introduce the normalized NTRA and NTSE, which provide unprecedented detail for coherent structures, with equal fidelity in highly turbulent and less turbulent zones.

 Our procedure targets both momentum-trapping vortices in the boundary layer and internal momentum-flux minimizing interfaces that locally define the flow into near-wall and far-from-wall layers.
 Specifically, vortex boundaries are identified as the outermost cylindrical level surfaces of the TRA field.
-This procedure is free from the empirical threshold values employed by classic, velocity-gradient-based vortex criteria which only provide observer-dependent results.
-In addition, we find that classic vortex identification diagnostics fail to generate surfaces that sufficiently block momentum transport.
+This procedure is free from the empirical threshold values employed by classic, velocity-gradient-based vortex criteria which provide observer-dependent results.
+In addition, we find that while classic vortex identification diagnostics can suggest vortices in the neighborhood of these momentum-blocking vortices, this similarity is without predictive value and fails to generate surfaces that sufficiently block momentum transport.
+We believe that the underlying momentum-blocking structures are influencing the gradient-based diagnostics, but the classic diagnostics cannot be used as a proxy measure as they maintain no predictive physical (transport-limiting) value.